MicrosoftDocs/cpp-docs/docs/standard-library/cpp-standard-library-reference.md

 ---
 description: "Learn more about: C++ Standard Library Reference"
-title: "C++ Standard Library Reference" ms.date: "11/04/2016"
+title: "C++ Standard Library Reference" ms.date: "3/5/2021"
-helpviewer_keywords: ["C++ Standard Library, reference", "C++ Standard Library", "template libraries", "libraries, Standard C++"] ms.assetid: a37d3ba3-58af-47c7-9ee2-441ccd7b77ee
+helpviewer_keywords: ["C++ Standard Library, reference", "C++ Standard Library", "template libraries", "libraries, Standard C++"]
 ---

-# C++ Standard Library Reference
+# C++ Standard Library reference

 A C++ program can call on a large number of functions from this conforming implementation of the C++ Standard Library.
-These functions perform essential services such as input and output and provide efficient implementations of frequently used operations.
+These functions perform services such as input and output and provide efficient implementations of frequently used operations.

-For more information about Visual C++ run-time libraries, see [CRT Library Features](../c-runtime-library/crt-library-features.md).
+For more information about linking with the appropriate Visual C++ runtime .lib file, see [C Runtime (CRT) and C++ Standard Library .lib files](../c-runtime-library/crt-library-features.md).

-## In This Section
+## In this section

 [C++ Standard Library Overview](../standard-library/cpp-standard-library-overview.md)\
 Provides an overview of the Microsoft implementation of the C++ Standard Library.